dexidp/website/content/docs/connectors/microsoft.md

 Also, `useGroupsAsWhitelist` configuration option, can restrict the groups claims to include only the user's groups that are in the configured `groups`.

-If you need to match and deal with UPNs (User E-Mail) from the Active Directory, you don't know if this has been added with capital- or lowercase letters.
-So matching them at the end via Rolebinding can be difficult.
-Therefore you can use the `emailToLowercase` (boolean) configuration option, to streamline the result from AD before transfering that as part of the authentication information towards the k8s-RBAC.
+You can use the emailToLowercase (boolean) configuration option to streamline UPNs (user email) from Active Directory before putting them into an id token.
+Without this option, it can be tough to match the email claim because a client application doesn't know whether an email address has been added with capital- or lowercase letters.
+For example, it is hard to bind Roles in Kubernetes using email as a user name (--oidc-username-claim=email flag) because user names are case sensitive.

 ```yaml
 connectors: